TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 2/Ezekiel 2.9.md

 ---

-And when I looked, behold, a hand was put forth unto me; and, lo, a roll of a book was therein;
+When I looked, behold, a hand was put forth to me; and, behold, a scroll of a book was therein;